GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Experiments and Results

 The GlaS and MoNuSeg datasets use fixed training and testing sets.
 The training set images serve as unlabeled data for self-supervised pre-training, while the testing set images provide labeled data for segmentation.
 This guarantees that pre-training and fine-tuning stages use mutually exclusive image sets.
 Labeled images are further divided into train and test subsets, with the latter used only for performance assessment.
+It was ensured that there is patient-level separation between the training and testing sets.
 The HN cancer dataset also comprises separate labeled and unlabeled images.
 Patches of 256 × 256 (stride of 64 for GlaS and MoNuSeg, 256 for HN cancer) are extracted for training and evaluation.
-Dataset details are in Table \ref{tab:combined_datasets}.
+Dataset details are in Table \ref{tab:datasets}.
+In addition, we also conduct experiments on MoNuSeg and GlaS where the pre-training and downstream training data are the same.
+In this case, the pre-training part uses the unlabelled images from the official training set and the downstream stage uses the same images but with annotations.